Renyu-Liu/riichi-mahjong-calculator/README.md

 ## Installation
 ### Step 1: Install Rust (skip if already done)

 Visit official Rust website [Rustup](https://rustup.rs) to download Rust.
 Follow instructions on the website to configure Rust locally.
-Make sure Rust is installed successfully by running `rustc --version` in the terminal.
+Run `rustc --version` in the terminal to check if Rust is installed successfully.

 ### Step 2: Download the program